GhostNaix/The-AKC-Assignment/Readme.md

 cipher above thus we cannot decipher the messages.

 ## Your mission
-Your mission, should you choose to accept it is to create a "decryption" program based upon the image above to decipher the messages
+Your mission, should you choose to accept it, is to create a "decryption" program based upon the image above to decipher the messages.

 Your program should take an input of the encrypted message and automatically display the decrypted the message.